 “With bg.
 All you would have to say, is you should know that I’ve told jeffrey everything — everything.”

-The message does not explain what “everything” refers to, but it clearly frames Epstein himself as the leverage.
-The correspondent’s immediate reply—expressing fear that Gates would “immediately retaliate”—underscores the perceived power imbalance and suggests the phrase was understood as more than rhetorical emphasis.
+The message frames Epstein himself as the leverage.
+The correspondent’s immediate response—expressing concern that Gates would “immediately retaliate”—suggests the signal carried understood weight.

 “You can always say I also like blue dresses :)”

-The phrase is presented explicitly as language to be used, not commentary.
-Epstein does not explain what “blue dresses” refers to, nor does he elaborate.
-Coming immediately after guidance on how to signal seriousness, the remark relies on implication rather than detail—suggesting the effectiveness of the message lay in what was understood, not what was stated.
+The phrase is presented as language to be deployed, not explained.
+Coming immediately after guidance on signaling seriousness, it relies on implication rather than argument—suggesting that effectiveness lay in what was understood privately, not what was stated publicly.

 © 2026 The Salty Soldier.
 All rights reserved.